Canada v United States (2012 Summer Olympics): Post-match

 The U.S. later faced Japan in the gold medal match.
 It was a rematch of the 2011 FIFA Women's World Cup Final that had been won by Japan.
 Behind a pair of goals by Lloyd, the U.S. prevailed 2–1 to win a third consecutive Olympic gold medal.
 U.S. head coach Pia Sundhage resigned in the months following the Americans' win, to accept the same position with the national team of her native Sweden.

 Sinclair's suspension came after the Olympics, leaving her available for the bronze medal game.
 In that match, in which France opposed Canada, the Canadians won 1–0 thanks to a Matheson goal.
 It was the first time since 1936 that Canada earned a Summer Olympic medal in a traditional team sport.
 Sinclair's performance in the semifinal was called the best of her career by Kelly.
 In the months after the Olympics, she was awarded the Lou Marsh Trophy as her country's leading athlete.

 Nine years after the 2012 game, Canada and the U.S. again played in an Olympic semifinal.
 From a 75th-minute penalty by Jessie Fleming, Canada defeated the U.S. 1–0.
 In a reversal of the London results, the U.S. won the bronze while Canada won their first gold medal.
+In 2024, the two teams later met in matches at the CONCACAF W Gold Cup and SheBelieves Cup that went to penalty shoot-outs, both of which were won by the U.S.